Frequently Asked Questions

 Ø An equipment or “bat” bag is a handy thing for players to carry their equipment in but it is not mandatory.

-Ø The Learn to Play program will be taking place in Leduc.
+Ø The Learn to Play program will be taking place in Leduc and will operate from 5:30-6:30pm

-Ø The U10 Mites will be playing in a local league against teams from Camrose and Wetaskiwin.
+Ø The U10 Mites will be playing in the EYSA League this year.
 Travel to those diamonds will be required.

 Ø The U12, U14, U16 and U19 teams will be playing in an Edmonton league against teams from within and around Edmonton.
 Travel to those diamonds will be required.